 I’m going to guess that nobody ever bought this artist’s painting to hang in their gallery.
 Unless it’s Ripley.

-Csaw Backnforth about 1 month ago
+Csaw Backnforth 2 months ago

 I never got this stuff in my history classes.
 I do know that the William, the Duke of Normandy, won at the Battle of Hastings in 1066.
 This painting is from the 1800s and appears to be a closet and she is bathing in (assumedly) water.
 Is that where the Brits got the term water closet?

-UpaCoCoCreek Premium Member about 1 month ago
+UpaCoCoCreek Premium Member 2 months ago

 No one wondered why she was smiling!